NetAppEMEA/hackathon-vol2/TRELLO.md

     [root@centos72 ~]# curl -fsSL https://get.docker.com/ | sh
     [root@centos72 ~]# systemctl start docker
     ```

+1. There are some steps needed to complete initialization of the SolidFire cluster.
+Open the Web GUI.
+    - Lab credentials are username: `admin`, password: `Netapp1!`
+    - One node + drives needs to be added to the cluster using one of these techniques:
+        - GUI: (1) Add the node using the 'Pending Nodes' hyperlink from reporting page.
+(2) Add the drives using the 'Available Drives' hyperlink from the reporting page.
+        - PowerShell on Docker:
+        ```
+        # docker run -it --rm netapp/solidfire-powershell:latest

+        Connect-SFCluster 192.168.0.101 -Username admin -Password Netapp1!
+        Get-SFPendingNode | Add-SFNode
+        Get-SFDrive | Where-Object {$_.status -eq "available"} | Add-SFDrive
+        Disconnect-SFCluster 192.168.0.101
+        ```

 1. Run a Docker container to verify your install is sane:
     - A basic one is `docker run --rm hello-world`